Maryland's Family Justice System: a Symposium

 CFCC's Fourth Annual Urban Child Symposium, The Beginning or the End?
 The Urban Child's Experience in the Juvenile Justice System (2012)

-The 2012 Urban Child Symposium will address the importance of balancing public safety with the unique needs of urban children in the juvenile justice system and will explore how society should address those needs in its approach to juvenile criminal behavior.
+The 2012 Urban Child Symposium addressed the importance of balancing public safety with the unique needs of urban children in the juvenile justice system and explored how society should address those needs in its approach to juvenile criminal behavior.

 CFCC's Third Annual Urban Child Symposium, The Urban Child in the Child Welfare System: From Fracture to Fix (2011)

 CFCC's third Urban Child Symposium addressed the urban child's experience with the child welfare system.
 Speakers addressed issues of poverty, class, race, and culture and debated the impact of reform efforts made towards the system.

 ABA Section of Family Law and Center for Families, Children and the Courts' Families Matter Symposium (2010)

 The Families Matter Symposium - an invitation-only meeting of 60 leaders from the legal, judicial, academic, financial, psychological, and mediation fields - was the kick-off event for a three-year American Bar Association, Section of Family Law/CFCC initiative designed to make the family legal process less destructive to families and children.